 Message from the CFO

-Reviewing the Previous Medium-Term Management Plan
+Review of the First Year of the Medium-Term Management Plan

-ROIC Management
+Implementing ROIC Management

 Shareholder Returns